freezpmark/school-projects/README.md

 # school-projects

-My programming assignments from university (FIIT STU).
+Some of my programming assignments from university (FIIT STU).
 Including portion of the projects below which are visible and self-explanatory with images.

 ## (2018) Bachelor's Thesis - Interactive tutorials in Machine Learning (Python, Dash framework, Jupyter Notebook, HTML, CSS)